alanhkarp/SitePassword/README.md

 SitePassword could generate a weak site password just by chance.
-To let you know that has happened, it uses the same colors that appear in the master password strength meter to tell you how strong your site password is.
+To let you know that has happened, it uses the same colors that appear in the super password strength meter to tell you how strong your site password is.
 For example, if your site password is orange, then it is weak.
 In that case, just choose a different nickname for the site.